aviate-labs/node-monitor/README.md

 Node monitoring software for (near) immediate notifications of changes to Internet Computer Nodes.

-Queries the API every 5 minutes (configurable) and reports changes to email.
+Queries the API with a specified interval (configurable) and reports changes to email.
 Can be configured to filter different kinds of events.